Saturday, December 31, 2022

 Onward I go (plod?).
 I pass the log by a now-dry intermittent stream crossing where I lay down during the 2019 Maryland Heat Race to recover from the heat.
 (That picture is worth a look if you want to see what not-fun running looks like.)

 Downhill leads to the picturesque Cascade Falls.
-There are two photoagrapers there, both with cameras on tripods, on either side of the pool.
+There are two photographers there, both with cameras on tripods, on either side of the pool.
 I wonder why they chose the side they did.
 Many other people are also taking pictures at the photogenic location and I can't resist either, asking a fellow runner to take mine.

 Crossing over the stream outlet of the falls to get to the trail on the other side requires navigating over medium size rocks.
 Near the end of the rocks a father is helping his pre-teen son get from rock to rock while his mother and a couple of other children wait.
 The father is describing the rocks ahead and instructing the son where to feel for his next step.
 The boy reaches out with his rubber tipped stick and feels the contours of the rocks.
 He is blind.
 Courage, trust and love are together in that moment.